-Travelling about 16 km from the Mahaoya intersection towards Chenkaladi you will come across the Tumpalancholai junction where there is only a small Hindu shrine under a tree and a concrete paved narrow road to the right.
+Travelling about 16 km from the Mahaoya intersection towards Chenkaladi, you will come across the Tumpalancholai junction, where there is only a small Hindu shrine under a tree and a concrete-paved narrow road to the right.

 In 1983, Siril Mathew reported the entrance to the site had been disturbed and damaged by modern building activities.
 Three new Hindu kovils had been built upon three ancient Buddhist image houses.
-The hillock in front of these kovils too contained a large modern Hindu kovil.
+The hillock in front of these kovils also contained a large modern Hindu kovil.
 The ruins beyond the ancient pond had not been disturbed by then, but was obvious that the expansion activities would destroy these ruins too.

 References

-1. Medhānanda, E. (2005).
+- Medhānanda, E. (2005).
 The Sinhala Buddhist heritage in the East and the North of Shri [i.e. Sri] Lanka.
 1st ed.
 Colombo: Dayawansa Jayakody & Co. , p.23

-2. Mathew, C., 1983.
+- Mathew, C., 1983.
 An Appeal to UNESCO to Safeguard and Preserve the Cultural Property in Sri Lana Endangered by Racial Prejudice, Unlawful Occupation or Wilful destruction.

 Also See